Changing how a problem is framed can describe who can contribute and what success would look like

 Donald Schön, a prominent thinker in process consulting, characterised framing as “the way practitioners define and interpret a situation, influencing their understanding of the problem, the relevant factors, and the potential solutions.”

 Framing a problem is not only about making it more likely that novel solutions are generated because more people understand the problem.
-The process of reframing a problem also forces people to confront a problem and how it permeates or persists in their context or surroundings.
+The process of reframing a problem also forces people to confront the problem and how it permeates or persists in their context or surroundings.
 It nurtures a deeper understanding of how an everyday problem affects others in our communities, and thus reframing enables collective action, joint learning and the strengthening of trust.

 What is wrong with how problems are usually framed?